sunlightlabs/django-mediasync/README.rst

   a wider variety of hidden files/directories.
 * Make template tags aware of whether the current page is SSL-secured.
 If it is, ask the backend for an SSL media URL (if implemented by your backend).
+* made SERVE_REMOTE setting the sole factor in determining if media should be served locally or remotely
+* add many more tests

 Thanks to Greg Taylor, Peter Sanchez, and Jonathan Drosdeck for their contributions to this release.